jakazmie/AIDays/DeveloperTrack/01-CustomVisionService/README.md

 ## Set up environment for the Python SDK version of the lab

-## To walk through the lab using Python SDK
 If you prefer to work with the SDK, upload two Jupyter notebooks into the Azure Notebooks library you created before:

 * Navigate to your Library in Azure Notebooks